KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 Cubemaps shall be supplied without pre-filtered mip-maps for roughness values > 0, pre-filtering shall be done by the client.
 [See Specular radiance cubemaps](#specular-radiance-cubemaps)

-If a compressed texture format is used then pre-filtered mip-levels for roughness values > 0 shall be specified.
-The number of specified mip-levels shall be log2 of the min value from texture width and height, ie a full mipmap pyramid.
-This is to ensure deterministic texture memory usage.

-  > **Implementation Note**: Implementations are free to ignore the pre-filtered mip-levels and generate the mip-levels for roughness values at runtime.

 ## Declaring An Environment Light